 Their voices fill the streets of Madrid which boasts a very special atmosphere during the holiday season.
 Finally on December 22nd, El Gordo is drawn by lot during a grandiose ceremony broadcasted live and seen by hundreds of thousands.

 But that happens only in Madrid…or not?
 How it is in your city?
 Do people also play lottery?

-Currently I am sitting in a bar in Luxembourg, where Christmas markets arise with colors, fully decorated trees and delicious treats.
+Currently, I am sitting in a bar in Luxembourg, where Christmas markets arise with colors, fully decorated trees and delicious treats.
 Lots of lights give the town a very particular aura.
-Weather may not be as warm as in Cape Verde, but that only makes me daydream about travelling to a tropical heaven to enjoy Christmas in a different way again.
+Weather may not be as warm as in Cape Verde, but that only makes me daydream about traveling to a tropical heaven to enjoy Christmas in a different way again.